YOgee2904/Recommended-System/README.md

 ## Features

-- User registration and login for personalized recommendations.
 - Movie rating and review system for capturing user preferences.
 - Recommendation generation based on k-NN algorithm.
-- Interactive command-line interface for ease of use.
-- Easily extensible and customizable for different datasets and use cases.

 ## Requirements

 To run this Movie Recommendation System, you'll need the following dependencies: